polius/meteornext-docs/docs/guides/client.md

 The Processlist view shows a list of all the queries that are being currently executing in the server.

-By right clicking a row you can either kill a query or to perform an EXPLAIN to analyze its performance.
+By right-clicking a row, you can either kill a query or to perform an EXPLAIN to analyze its performance.

 ![alt text](../../assets/client/client-processlist.png "Client - Processlist")